Nicky-Leung/1800_202410_DTC12/README.md

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
-* If a user already has an account, they can log in with their email and password.
+* If a user already has an account, they can log in with a valid email address and password.
 * If a user does not have an account, they can sign up with their name, email, and password.
 * ...